Darkseal/MergeTIFF/README.md

 # Code References

-The project strongly relies upon the [*MergeTiff* helper class](https://www.ryadel.com/en/asp-net-c-sharp-merge-tiff-files-into-single-multipage-tif/), which was released on this a while ago: if you like to know more about how it actually works, we strongly suggest take a look at [this post](https://www.ryadel.com/en/asp-net-c-sharp-merge-tiff-files-into-single-multipage-tif/).
+The project strongly relies upon the [*MergeTiff* helper class](https://www.ryadel.com/en/asp-net-c-sharp-merge-tiff-files-into-single-multipage-tif/), which was released on [ryadel.com](https://www.ryadel.com/en/asp-net-c-sharp-merge-tiff-files-into-single-multipage-tif/) a while ago: if you like to know more about how it actually works, we strongly suggest take a look at [this post](https://www.ryadel.com/en/asp-net-c-sharp-merge-tiff-files-into-single-multipage-tif/).
 In case you want to know more about GDI+ - the Windows managed graphics interfaces which we used to build the class - we also suggest to read [this post](https://www.ryadel.com/en/multipage-tiff-files-asp-net-c-sharp-gdi-alternative/).

 # Feedbacks